FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 The step 2 in the previous chapter is probably the most important, and usually, most expensive part of the statement execution life cycle.

-As it was already told, when Firebird server receives the “prepare statement” call, it parses the SQL statement and converts it into the executable form – BLR representation.
+As it was already told, when Firebird server receives the "prepare statement" call, it parses the SQL statement and converts it into the executable form – BLR representation.
 BLR, a Binary Language Representation, contains low-level commands to traverse the database tables, conditions that are used to filter records, defines the order in